 Using Major Manufacturer Voting Systems Configured for RCV

-Two manufacturers have voting systems currently certified by the Election Assistance Commission to conduct RCV elections: Hart Intercivic and Unisyn.
-Dominion has also reported that it is willing to modify its current system for RCV readiness.
+Three manufacturers have voting systems currently certified by the Election Assistance Commission to conduct RCV elections: Dominion, Hart Intercivic and Unisyn.

 Export Ballot Data and Tabulate Using Commercial, Off-The-Shelf or Third Party Software